Back

 Event Dashboard

-• AI recommendation — "70% of couples in your range also booked..." nudges users toward smart next steps
+• AI recommendation — "70% of couples in your range also booked..." nudges toward smart next steps

 MyPlanner event dashboard with budget overview and recommended suppliers